Harris, Beyoncé team up for a Texas rally on abortion rights and hope battleground states hear them - Boston News, Weather, Sports | WHDH 7News

 Democrats warn that a winnowing of rights and freedoms will only continue if Trump is elected.
 Republican lawmakers in states across the U.S. have been rejecting Democrats’ efforts to protect or expand access to birth control, for example.

+“In America, freedom is not to be given.
+It is not to be bestowed.
+It is ours.
+By right.
+And that includes the fundamental freedom of a woman to make decisions about her own body and not have the government telling her what to do,” Harris will say, according to the prepared remarks.

 Democrats also hope Harris’ visit will give a boost to Rep. Colin Allred, who is making a longshot bid to unseat Republican Texas Sen. Ted Cruz.
-Allred will appear at the rally with Harris.
+Allred will appear at the rally with Harris, and in excerpts said if he is elected he’ll help codify reproductive rights.

 When Roe was first overturned, Democrats initially focused on the new limitations on access to abortion to end unwanted pregnancies.
 But the same medical procedures used for abortions are used to treat miscarriages.